-This course provides an introduction and overview to health care leadership, management and organizational behavior in health care settings reflecting the uniqueness of this sector as well as the universal concepts and principles utilized in the development of effective health care administrators and leaders.
-This course integrates theory with practice through readings, written assignments and discussion boards from different organizational perspectives.
+This course provides an introduction and overview to health care leadership, management and organizational behavior in health care settings.
+This course integrates theory with practice utilizing different organizational perspectives.
 The development of leadership, managerial and organizational skills will be accomplished largely through individual work, with strong emphasis on self-reflection and self-analysis utilizing the particular tools of the course.
 This course aims to provide a relevant understanding of organizational dynamics such as performance, organizational culture, teamwork and individual and shared values and cultural competency.
 It will examine how health care leaders and their organizations relate to each other internally and to their external environments.
-Topics include values-driven leadership, team effectiveness, self-awareness, emotional intelligence, conflict management and assessment and evaluation of leadership performance.
-This course emphasizes the integration of the students’ past and current experiences with current reflections based on the current learning of leadership concepts and principles included in this course.
-The students will be required to submit their feedback from self-evaluation assignments, surveys and inventory tools that are intended to provide insight, awareness, professional and personal development during the course and assist with ongoing growth and development for each student in health care leadership roles into the future.

 This course will provide an overview of global health problems and national health systems to provide the student with a perspective on how societies approach health and health care including cultural, economic and political factors.
 National systems from the developed and under-developed world will be examined and contrasted.
 In addition to national systems, the roles played by certain global/international systems such as the World Health Organization, certain UN agencies and NGOs will be explored.
 Students will also explore current issues including environmental impacts, immigrant health issues and travel medicine.

-This course covers selected financial and managerial aspects of health care financial management.
+This course covers financial and managerial aspects of health care financial management.
 It provides a broad introduction to key concepts, issues, tools, and vocabulary useful both for managers and policymakers.
-There are three main topic areas covered in the course: financial accounting, finance, and managerial accounting, and the focus is on the use, not the preparation, of accounting information.
-Topics include financial analysis and management, methods and techniques for evaluating costs and cost-effectiveness of health, medical, and pharmaceutical interventions.
+There are three main topic areas covered in the course: financial accounting, finance, and managerial accounting and the focus is on use, not the preparation, of accounting information.
+Topics include financial analysis and management; methods and techniques for evaluating costs and cost-effectiveness of health, medical and pharmaceutical interventions.
 This course is the first of a two-course sequence in health care finance.

 The goal of this course is use economic analysis to introduce and to understand the basic elements and dynamics of the US healthcare system with a particular emphasis on policy implications.
 Over the past 50 years, the size and scope of the US healthcare economy has grown considerably.
 In 1960, the US spent about 5% of its gross national product on health.
-We now spend $3.2 Trillion, or 18%+ of the gross national product on healthcare.
-This is not only double what it was twenty years ago, but is a per capita level far higher than other industrialized countries.
+Current GDP on health is approximately 18%, far higher than other industrialized countries.
 The greater spending, however, does not seem to have purchased much better health.
 Why does the United States spend so remarkably on medical care for results that are not so remarkable?
 In seeking explanations and solutions, we will study the healthcare system in the United States and understand the factors that drive our appetite for healthcare goods and services.
 We will then examine alternatives to our current system, paying special attention to the ongoing legislative reform efforts coming from Washington DC.

 This course follows ECON 7021 and introduces the principles, methods and concepts of three different aspects of strategic management as it relates to health care organizations: 1) strategic planning and management, 2) competitive positioning and 3) alliances, mergers and acquisitions.
 Methods of evaluating and analyzing the external environment will include discussions of regulatory control, consolidation of industries, disruptive technologies and crisis/prevention management.
 The interaction of forces inside the organization such as structure, governance, resource management and culture will be analyzed for their impact on the organization’s competitive position and strategic direction.

 This course is designed to provide students with an overview of the structure, systems and policies of health care delivery in the United States.
-The major structural/system issues include the “big three” or “universal issues” i.e., access quality and costs, which includes Medicare, Medicaid and private insurance.
-Other system topics include the uninsured, health care professions, hospitals, long-term care, mental health, integrated health care systems, the Veterans Administration Health Systems, pharmaceuticals and technology.
-The course prepares learners to confront the underlying values and ethics that drive the politics of the health care system and to understand and apply basic concepts in policy analysis and advocacy in practice settings.
-Discussions and assignments will focus on the development of public policy concerning medical care and public health and the relationship between public decisions and the marketplace.
+Topics include the uninsured, health care professions, hospitals, long-term care, mental health, integrated health care systems, the Veterans Administration Health Systems, pharmaceuticals and technology.
+The course prepares learners about the basic concepts in policy analysis and advocacy in practice settings.
+Discussions and assignments will focus on the development of public policy concerning medical care, public health and the relationship between public decisions and the marketplace.
 Topics include health policy formulation, implementation and evaluation.

 This course presents an introduction to the legal and ethical issues that arise in management of health services organizations.
-Topics include ethics in business and clinical decision-making, tools for understanding ethics and ethical analysis, professional and organizational guidelines in making ethical decisions, including codes of ethics and mission statements, organizational responses to ethical issues, including ethics processes, such as institutional ethics committees and institutional review boards, conflicts of commitment and conflicts of interest, patient and community concerns and end-of-life decisions.
-Additionally, the course will review legal principles development, application and assessment, and resource allocation and social responsibility.
-Other topics covered include liability, health care institutions as corporations, the nature and scope of public health authority, antitrust, fraud and abuse, privacy and confidentiality, tax implications, regulatory oversight, legal requirements for access to health care, nondiscrimination, conflicts of interest and constitutional constraints on public health initiatives.
+Topics include ethics in business and clinical decision-making, tools for understanding ethics and ethical analysis, and professional and organizational guidelines in making ethical decisions.
+The course examines codes of ethics and mission statements, organizational responses to ethical issues, including ethics processes, such as institutional ethics committees and institutional review boards.
+Additionally, the course will review legal principles and development, application and assessment, resource allocation and social responsibility.
+Other topics include liability, health care institutions as corporations, the nature and scope of public health authority, antitrust, fraud and abuse, privacy and confidentiality, tax implications, regulatory oversight, legal requirements for access to health care, nondiscrimination, conflicts of interest and constitutional constraints on public health initiatives.

 Classes are asynchronous, some classes are in a 7-week format some are in a 14-week format.
 You can log on anytime 24/7 to complete your coursework.
 Some, but not all tests are proctored using exam proctoring software.